-We have developed a reliable technology that is particularly important for defining clean water strategies, enabling operators to prioritize interventions, and with a more focused approach to save cost.
+We have developed a reliable technology that is particularly important for defining clean water strategies, enabling operators to prioritize interventions, with a more focused approach to save costs.

 We believe that the work we have completed is a significant scientific contribution that will improve the design and development of state-of-the-art water systems by effectively delivering autonomous and continuous monitoring to provide insights about the real time state of water, unexpected changes, integrated with geospatial mapping and supported by a complete layer of advanced analytics.